 The dog chased the squirrel.

 A sentence is in the passive voice, on the other hand, when the subject is acted on by the verb.
 The passive voice is always constructed with a conjugated form of to be plus the verb’s past participle.
 Doing this usually generates a preposition as well.
-That sounds much more complicated than it is, because passivity is actually quite easy to detect.
-For these next examples of passive voice, we will transform the three active sentences above to illustrate the difference.
+That sounds much more complicated than it is—passive voice is actually quite easy to detect.
+For these examples of passive voice, we will transform the three active sentences above to illustrate the difference.

 The money was counted by the cashier.